miekg/learninggo/ex/beyond/pointers-method.md

 ### Method calls
 1. Suppose we have the following program.
-Note the package `container/vector` was once part of Go, but has been removed when the `append` built-in was introduced.
+Note the package `container/vector` was once part of Go, but was removed when the `append` built-in was introduced.
 However, for this question this isn't important.
 The package implemented a stack-like structure, with push and pop methods.